Summary

 Logging and Monitoring

-For MCP servers, log to stderr (not stdout, which is reserved for the JSON-RPC protocol in stdio transport).
-Include structured logging with request IDs, tool names, execution times, and error details.
-For HTTP-based servers, integrate with standard monitoring tools like Prometheus, Grafana, or Datadog.
+For MCP servers, logs should be written to stderr rather than stdout, which is reserved for the JSON-RPC protocol when stdio transport is used.
+Structured logging should include request IDs, tool names, execution times and error details.
+For HTTP-based servers, integration with standard monitoring tools such as Prometheus, Grafana or Datadog is recommended.

 Testing

-- Unit tests: Test individual tool functions with known inputs and expected outputs
+- Unit tests: individual tool functions are tested with known inputs and expected outputs.

-- Integration tests: Use the MCP SDK’s test client to simulate the full protocol flow (initialize → list tools → call tool → verify result)
+- Integration tests: the MCP SDK’s test client is used to simulate the complete protocol flow (initialize, list tools, call tool, verify result).

-- End-to-end tests: Connect a real MCP host (like Claude Code) to your server and verify the complete workflow
+- End-to-end tests: a real MCP host such as Claude Code is connected to the server and the complete workflow is verified.

 # Example: Testing with the MCP SDK's test utilities